 Unspayed pups can show all the hormonal and behavioural signs of being pregnant, without any puppies being present.
 This is what is known as a phantom or false pregnancy.
 If you’re seeing signs of pregnancy in your pup but know for a fact that isn’t possible, contact your vet for a diagnosis.
 Phantom pregnancies usually go away on their own, but watch to see if the symptoms continue.

-It’s advised to wait for a phantom pregnancy to pass before spaying your pup as symptoms may not ever go away.
+It’s advised to wait for a phantom pregnancy to pass before spaying your pup as symptoms may take a long time to resolve.
 After they’re spayed, they’ll no longer be at risk of phantom pregnancies.

 If you see signs of your pup’s first season, ensure you’re prepared with everything they might need, whether that’s more distraction, puppy pads, extra nutrients or a calming, stress-free atmosphere.
 Shop our Calm & Relaxed range, including puppy-safe Calming Probiotic Meaty Treats to provide top-tier nutrients, whilst naturally calming more excitable or anxious pups.